meifhuang/NBA_Data_Analysis/README.md

 #### Mei_eda.ipynb

-Is there a relationship between Brunson’s performance (field goal%, game score) and the outcome of the game?
+s there a relationship between Brunson’s performance (field goal, field goal%, game score) and the outcome of the game?
+Field Goals
+The average of Brunson's field goals made is 9.2 in losses and a 8.875 in wins.
+This suggests that the number of field goals Brunson makes doesn't necessarily correlate with the Knicks winning.
+The box plot grouped by game outcome shows that the interquartile range for wins is wider (6-12) compared to losses (8 - 10) which may indicate that the Knicks are able to win even when Brunson makes fewer field goals.
 Field Goal %
 The average of Brunson's field goal percent is a 48.9% in wins and a 47.4% in losses.
-This suggests that Brunson's field goal percentage doesn't necessarily correlate with the Knicks winning.
-The box plot grouped by game outcome shows there is a wider spread during the wins (Q1 - 40% and Q3 - 60% vs. Q1 40% - Q3 - 50%) in the field goal percentage which may indicate that the Knicks are able to win even when Brunson isn't making his shots.
+This suggests that Brunson's shooting efficiency doesn't strongly correlate with the Knicks winning.
+The box plot grouped by game outcome shows there is a wider spread in wins (37% - 58%) compared to losses (39% - 53%) in the field goal percentage which may indicate that the Knicks are able to win even when Brunson is missing his shots.
 Game Score:
 The average of Brunson's game score is a 21 in wins compared to 18 in losses.
 This suggests that Brunson's overall estimated contribution is generally higher in the games where the Knicks win.
 The interquartile range for wins (13.3-28) is also slightly higher than for losses (12.3-22.9) which may indicate that when he performs well overall, the Knicks tend to win.
+Although Brunson's shooting performance doesn't show a strong correlation with winning, his overall performance (game score) which includes other stats like assists, rebounds, steals etc. tends to be higher in the games where the Knicks win.
+The Knicks can win even when he's less consistent in scoring but may still rely on his overall performance.